frabjous/open-guide-editor/doc/installation.md

     - [weasyprint](https://weasyprint.org/) for creating pdfs from html files

-    The above can be easily installed with your distribution’s package manager, on any mainstream Linux distro.
+    The above can be easily installed with your distribution’s package manager, on any mainstream linux distro.
-   You do not need to install them all, however, if you don’t need the [routines](https://github.com/frabjous/open-guide-editor/blob/main/doc/settings.md) that use them, or want to define your own.
+   You do not need to install them all, however, if you don’t need the [routines](https://github.com/frabjous/open-guide-editor/blob/main/doc/settings.md#routines) that use them, or want to define your own.
    For example, you might use the (slower, but ubiquitous) [poppler](https://poppler.freedesktop.org/) utilities in place of mutool.

 3. You will need the programs used in the installation process.